-Author’s account of her experiences as a suicide-prevention hotline counsellor--in upstate NY?
+Author’s account of her experiences as a suicide-prevention hotline counselor--in upstate NY?
 A moving narrative even though it is clearly an amalgam of her hotline counselling experiences thrown together with Ackerman’s observations of squirrels, as well as other material done for various periodicals.
-Her gifted writing makes the amalgam work, in my opinion.
+Her gifted writing makes the amalgam work, however.

 HAPPY DAYS: MY MOTHER, MY FATHER, MY SISTER AND ME (1995)

 This book is a memoir and a tribute to the author's parents and sister.
 Her father was Milton Ager, a composer who wrote such songs as "Happy Days Are Here Again" and "Ain't She Sweet"--and who was a good friend of the Gershwins and other well-known composers of the era.
 Her mother, Cecelia Ager, was a columnist for Variety.

 The narrative gives a fascinating glimpse into the show business world and a family for whom money wasn't much of a problem, who ate their meals in restaurants, and who were always, more or less, among the rich and famous.